John Lesson 15 Day 2

 Jesus’ beloved friends became participants in this spectacular miracle.

-b.
-When Jesus doesn’t show up when I expect
+c.
+When Jesus doesn’t show up as soon as I expect Him to.

 A close family member has suffered from an unidentified, chronic illness for many years.
 We’ve won battles, but the war continues.